uvjim/linksys_velop/README.md

 ### Debug Logging

 > This way of logging is most useful if there is an intermitent problem as it will continue logging until it is disabled again.

-If your intention is only to log a single request because the issue is repeatable then see [here](#logging)
+If your intention is only to log a single request because the issue is repeatable then see [here](#logging).

 Debug logging can be enabled in Home Assistant using the `logger` integration see [here](https://www.home-assistant.io/integrations/logger/).